-Official Transcript(s) of all universities attended: UM requires transcripts of all post-secondary academic work, not just your current university.
-If you transferred from another institution, both transcripts are required.
+2. Official Transcript(s) of all universities attended:

-3. Official Bank Letter and Certificate of Financial Responsibility:
+UM requires transcripts of all post-secondary academic work, not just your current university.
+If you transferred from another institution, both transcripts and Sofficial Bank Letter and Certificate of Financial Responsibility.

-- Completed and Signed Statement of Financial Responsibility (in My StudyAbroad): Supporting documentation needs to be submitted for each source of support (for example, a letter from your university to confirm a stipend). - An official bank letter in ENGLISH stating that the person responsible for your living and personal expenses while studying at the University of Miami as an exchange student has a minimum of US \$14,700 in his/her account for the semester (or US \$29,400 for academic year) - These figures are an estimate for the 2023-2024 academic year and typically increase by 5% per year.
+- - Completed and Signed Statement of Financial Responsibility (in My StudyAbroad): Supporting documentation needs to be submitted for each source of support (for example, a letter from your university to confirm a stipend). - An official bank letter in ENGLISH stating that the person responsible for your living and personal expenses while studying at the University of Miami as an exchange student has a minimum of US \$20, 369 in his/her account for the semester (or US \$40, 737 for academic year) - o These figures are an estimate for the 2025 2026 academic year and typically increase by 5% per year.

-4. Official TOEFL or IELTS score report (if applicable):
+4. Official TOEFL, DET or IELTS score report (if applicable):